 The bathroom was fully tiled and had a traditional rustic feel.
-Large square, marble-effect terracotta type tiles in a matt finish, covered the floor.
+Large square, marble-effect terracotta-type tiles in a matt finish, covered the floor.
 Matching large rectangular tiles in a gloss finish went a third of the way up the walls.
 These were topped by a narrow row of diamond-patterned tiles.
 Above this, the rest of the walls were covered with large rectangular marble-effect tiles in beige.

 Fixtures and Fittings

 A decent-sized white bath, with a shower over, ran along the left side of the bathroom.
 There was a chrome towel rack, attached to the wall, above the gap at the end of the bath near the door.
 There were two grab rails by the bath and a rack for toiletries.
 The area was partially enclosed with a moveable glass screen along half the bath length.
-The seal on the screen leaked, allowing water to escape when the shower was in use.
+The seal on the screen leaked, so water escaped when the shower was in use.
 The shower ran off the bath taps and the shower head was on an adjustable chrome rail.

 A beige, curved marble-effect top ran along the adjacent wall.
 It was supported by a chrome plinth, with integral towel rails below the top.
-A white oval sink was set into the top.
+A white oval sink was set in the top.
 A large rectangular mirror was on the wall behind the sink.
 A hairdryer was mounted on the wall adjacent to the worktop.
 There was also a plug socket nearby and a light switch for the two lights near the sink area.
 A further light switch was located by the door.
 A wall heater, located below the sink area, did not appear to work.

 A chrome circular towel rail, white bidet, and toilet were arranged along the adjacent wall.

-Toiletries, Towels and Additional Items
+Toiletries, Towels, and Additional Items

 Two wall-mounted dispensers above the bath were full of shower/bath gel and shampoo.
 Bars of hand soap were provided near the sink as well as two plastic cups in wrappers.
 There was a white plastic stool by the sink and a large white plastic pedal bin near the right wall.

-There was a useful bathmat, two hand towels and two bath towels of moderate quality and size.
+There was a useful bathmat, two hand towels, and two bath towels of moderate quality and size.